nrfconnect/sdk-nrf/doc/nrf/ug_thingy53.rst

 Build targets
 =============

-The build targets of interest for Thingy:53 in the |NCS| are listed in the following table.
+The build targets of interest for Thingy:53 in the |NCS| are listed in the following table:

 +--------------------------------+----------------------------------------------------------+
 |Component                       |  Build target                                            |